 The case, Baglekar Akash Kumar v.
 Google LLC and Another, deals with the question of whether such integration was an abuse of the dominant position enjoyed by Google and, thereby whether it was an anti-competitive measure prohibited by the Competition Act, 2002.

 Bench: Ashok Kumar Gupta, Sangeeta Verma and Bhagwant Singh Bishnoi

 Google offers various online products and services to its users.
 The instant case was concerned with Gmail and the Meet App of Google.
-It allows its users to send and receive emails, direct messages etc. through Gmail and enables them to make video conferences and meetings via Meet App.
+It allows its users to send and receive emails, direct messages etc., through Gmail and enables them to make video conferences and meetings via Meet App.

-The main issue before the Competition Commission of India (CCI) was that whether Google had abused its dominant position.
+The main issue before the Competition Commission of India (CCI) was whether Google had abused its dominant position.
 For this, the following sub-issues were considered by the Commission: